BaoDoanUit/Obsidian-Vault/Draft/How to overcome Procrastination.md

 			"fontFamily": 4,
-			"text": "It should be take place in the morning!", "rawText": "It should be take place in the morning!", "baseline": 18,
+			"text": "It should be take place in the morning!", "rawText": "It should be take place in the morning!", "textAlign": "left",
-			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "It should be take place in the morning!"
+			"originalText": "It should be take place in the morning!", "lineHeight": 1.2,
+			"baseline": 18
 		},
 		{
 			"type": "image",